akamai/cli-appsec/README.md

-  match-targets                             List all match targets. policies                                  List all security policies. clone-policy                              Clone security policy. version                                   Read a config version versions                                  List all config versions create-rate-policy                        (Beta) Create a rate policy. delete-rate-policy                        (Beta) Delete a rate policy. rate-policy                               (Beta) Display contents of a rate policy. modify-rate-policy                        (Beta) Update existing rate policy. rate-policies                             (Beta) List all rate policies. api-endpoints                             (Beta) List all api endpoints. mode                                      (Beta) Display the WAF Mode set-mode                                  (Beta) Set the WAF Mode protections                               (Beta) List all protections of a policy. set-protections                           (Beta) Update protections of a policy. rate-policies-actions                     (Beta) List all enabled rate policies actions of a policy.
+  match-targets                             List all match targets. policies                                  List all security policies. clone-policy                              Clone security policy. version                                   Read a config version. versions                                  List all config versions. create-rate-policy                        (Beta) Create a rate policy. delete-rate-policy                        (Beta) Delete a rate policy. rate-policy                               (Beta) Display contents of a rate policy. modify-rate-policy                        (Beta) Update existing rate policy. rate-policies                             (Beta) List all rate policies. api-endpoints                             (Beta) List all api endpoints. mode                                      (Beta) Display the WAF Mode. set-mode                                  (Beta) Set the WAF Mode. protections                               (Beta) List all protections of a policy. set-protections                           (Beta) Update protections of a policy. rate-policies-actions                     (Beta) List all enabled rate policies actions of a policy.